JeetKarena/ZFish/README.md

 - **MIT License** ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)
 - **Apache License 2.0** ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Kite shall be dual-licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in zfish shall be dual-licensed as above, without any additional terms or conditions.

 ---